kainage/editable_areas/README.md

 ```
 <%= render_or_edit_area_with_button(title: 'Title' accessible: true) %>
 ```

+Title is the unique identifier for the text area.
+This can be whatever you want.

 The accessible option will hide the edit button and never render the editable form (will always render the content) if false.
 Pass in an _admin_ or _moderator_ etc. check here.